 But this is never the case when you have the option of working with a Fulton County dog bite lawyer.
 Your lawyer can advise you of alternative means of compensation beyond the typical homeowner’s insurance claim.

 If, on the other hand, a dog owner refuses to provide insurance information, you may have the option to sue them directly.
-In either case, your attorney will inform you of the best course of action to get you the recompense you need.
+In either case, your attorney will inform you of the appropriate course of action to get you the recompense you need.

 Contact The CEO Lawyer: The Choice Fulton County Dog Bite Law Firm